River Lugg: 2020 and 2021 illegal damage

 The Environment Agency, Natural England and the Forestry Commission interrupted the work, preventing further damage.
 Herefordshire Wildlife Trust said the changes would have "huge repercussions for wildlife downstream" and urged that the landowner responsible be prosecuted.
 John Price, the landowner, has stated that he was acting legally, and had been asked to carry out the work to prevent flooding of nearby homes.
 Further damage was done in December 2021.

 In March 2022, the Environment Agency and Natural England launched legal proceedings against the landowner, following an investigation.
-John Price, the landowner, was ordered to appear at Kidderminster Magistrates' Court in May 2022.
+John Price was ordered to appear at Kidderminster Magistrates' Court in May 2022.
 He admitted seven charges relating to the dumping of materials, modifying the watercourse and natural features, using vehicles to disturb species of interest, and destroying flora and fauna, river habitats and fish populations.

 In April 2023, Price was jailed for twelve months and ordered to pay a total of over £1.2million in court costs and for the restoration of the affected stretch of river.
 His sentence was reduced to 10 months on appeal, and he served 3 months before being released in July 2023.

 “The decimation of this section of the River Lugg has been devastating to the local environment and to local people, destroying the habitats of iconic wildlife such as otters, kingfisher and salmon.
 It was heartbreaking to see this beautiful riverside illegally damaged.”